MusemB/credit-card-fraud-detection-simulator/readme.md

 yielding an 80/20 train/test split

 A learning rate of 0.1 yielded the best results in terms of model adequacy.
-Fraudulent transactions were coded as "0", while legitimate transactions were coded as "1". </p>
+Legitimate transactions were coded as "0", while fraudulent transactions were coded as "0". </p>